nethesis/phone-island/docs/EVENTS.md

   {}
   ```

-- `phone-island-call-physical` The dispatch of physical phone call or action
+- `phone-island-action-physical` The dispatch of physical phone call or action

  ```json
  {